-- Completion of the Flora rescue program - Creation of a Fertile Soil stockpile for mine closure - Creation of a new access road for heavy truck traffic - Construction of a lab and metallurgical column test work program to better define leach recoveries - A 1,000m RC Drill Program to better define portions of the orebody - Underground channel sampling of the old workings - Construction of a trial leach pad and ponds - Construction of a Carbon Adsorption plant - Preparation of areas for workshop and offices - Construction of Explosive Magazines - Movement and installation of Primary and Secondary crushers from Cerro Colorado - Construction of HPGR tertiary crusher - Engineering works on a LOM plan and schedule
+- Movement and installation of Primary and Secondary crushers from Cerro Colorado - Installation of HPGR tertiary crusher - Completion of the Flora rescue program - Creation of a Fertile Soil stockpile for mine closure - Creation of a new access road for heavy truck traffic - Construction of a lab and metallurgical column test work program to better define leach recoveries - A 1,000m RC Drill Program to better define portions of the ore body - Underground channel sampling of the old workings - Construction of areas for workshop and offices - Engineering works on a LOM plan and schedule

 The Company wishes to make clear that it is not basing its production decision on a preliminary economic assessment demonstrating the potential viability of mineral resources or a feasibility study of mineral reserves demonstrating economic and technical viability, and as a result there is increased uncertainty and multiple technical and economic risks of failure which are associated with this production decision.
-These risks, among others, include areas that are analyzed in more detail in a PEA or Feasibility Study, such as applying economic analysis to resources, more detailed metallurgy, a number of various spercialized studies.
+These risks, among others, include areas that are analyzed in more detail in a PEA or Feasibility Study, such as applying economic analysis to resources, more detailed metallurgy, a number of various specialized studies.